The wedding guide: how to pull off your outfit (1/4)

 They are a bit vulgar since they are functional in essence.
 This is the opposite status to the purely decorative tie and bow tie.

-Can we wear cufflinks?
+Can you wear cufflinks?

-artling blue men's tuxedo navy white
+artling navy blue white men's tuxedo

 © Artling

-• Your jacket: when you are standing, always button the top button but not the bottom one
+• Your jacket: when you are standing, always button the top button but not the bottom one.

 • How to tie your bow tie?